 - Use gentle, vitamin induced shampoos free of dyes (See Alra Shampoo)

 - Avoid harsh or stenuous brushing

 - Avoid or use gentle settings when using hairdryers

-How Will Hair Loss Effect my Daily Life?
+How Will Hair Loss Affect my Daily Life?

 Because the causes for hair loss vary greatly, almost anyone can be affected by it.
 While hair loss is not a specifically medically serious condition, it can have a significant psychological impact on an individual.
 Some people experience a wide range of emotions during and following hair loss.
 These emotions can include anger, depression, sadness and fear.
-They can also affect friends and family members of those individuals experiencing hair loss.
+They can also affect friends and family members.
 Often, wearing a head cover, hat or hairpiece can help to quell some of the negative emotions associated with hair loss by making the wearer less self-conscious of the physical affects of their condition.
-We offer a variety of headwear, cosmetics, gifts and hairpieces that can help to give anyone affected by hair loss a way to feel more confident when interacting with others on a day-to-day basis.
+We offer a variety of headwear, cosmetics, gifts and hairpieces that can help give anyone affected by hair loss a way to feel more confident when interacting with others on a day-to-day basis.

 Additionally, there may be multiple physical affects of hair loss to deal with on a daily basis.
-Please see below for a list of common physical affects of hair loss.
+Common physical affects of hair loss include: